anmold-07/Model-Extraction-with-RL/README.md

   3. run experiments/active_learning_via_RL.py to find the performance of the proposed "Active Learning via Reinforcement Learning Policies" method.

 Please feel to reach out to "dwivea2" at "rpi.edu" if you have any questions or want to collaborate further on this project.

+The code for the baselines are built upon the original contributor that can be found on: https://github.com/ftramer/Steal-ML